|

 all of the greats from Airto Moreira, Naná Vasconcelos,

-Collin Walcott, Badal Roy, to Glen Velez, Dom Um Romão,
+Collin Walcott, Badal Roy, to Glen Velez, Dom um Romão,

 Guilherme Franco, Armen Halburian, Babetunde Olatunji, as